NSO-developer/tme-demo/README.md

 service in the sidebar.

 # Getting started
-By default, the demo uses an entirely simulated environment.
-The demo supports using a real ESC device when the VIM is OpenStack.
+By default, the demo uses an entirely simulated environment, suitable for running on a laptop.
+The demo also supports using a real ESC device when the VIM is OpenStack.

 ## Pre-requites
 * NSO 5.1